BLUE STREAM (Post-Certification stream):

 - Responsibilities of the supervisee

 - Difficult supervisee

 - Developing a contract

-- A working definition of supervision
+- Explain a working definition of play therapy supervision

-- A repertoire of creative supervision strategies
+- Explain a repertoire of creative play therapy supervision strategies

 - Experiential activities